 In my teaching, I aim to acquaint students with philosophy as a way of life.
 I believe that experiences can give useful philosophical insights, and that, in some cases, experiences are necessary to see the truth of certain claims.
 So, I invite my students to live philosophically, whether by going out and trying certain things (e.g., acting as a Socratic gadfly, monitoring their impressions like a Stoic, suspending all beliefs like a Sceptic) or by reflecting on their own lives as an ancient Greek or Roman philosopher might have reflected on his own (e.g., by mapping the relations between their desires).
 I am a member of the Mellon Philosophy as a Way of Life project, and I give talks on what it means to conceive of and practice philosophy in this way.

-In 2015, I was awarded the Martha Lile Love Award for Excellence in Teaching Philosophy for my Environmental Ethics course, which consisted largely of students from the life sciences.
+In 2015, I was awarded the Martha Lile Love Award for Excellence in Teaching Philosophy for my interdisciplinary Environmental Ethics course at the University of Toronto, a course that consisted largely of students from the life sciences.

 In 2006, I taught a course on English Language & Literature at the Changchun University of Chinese Medicine in Changchun, China.

-I am happy to provide my statement of teaching philosophy and course evaluations upon request.
+I am happy to provide a teaching statement, diversity statement, and student evaluations upon request.